Greenwich, Connecticut: Geography

 According to the United States Census Bureau in 2000, the town had a total area of 67.2 sqmi, of which 47.8 sqmi is land and 19.4 sqmi, or 28.88%, is water.
 In terms of area, Greenwich is twice the size of Manhattan.
-The town is bordered to the west by Port Chester and Rye Brook, while to the north, it is bordered by Armonk and Banksville, all of which are in New York.
+The town is bordered to the west by Port Chester and Rye Brook, while to the north, it is bordered by North Castle, all of which are in New York.
 To the south, it is bordered by the Long Island Sound.
 To the east, it is bordered by Stamford, which is also in Connecticut.